Consensys/linea-monorepo/docs/contribute.md

 1. **CI**: Ensure all elements in the CI are passing in a reliable fashion, don't retry to fix a flaky test.
 Ensure quality gates (tests, coverage, static analysis, and security analysis) are passing.

-## Development Guidelines
-Please check our [Development Guidelines](docs/DEVELOPMENT_GUIDELINES.md) for more information on how to write code, tests, and documentation.

 ## Code Reviews

 Once you submit a pull request, it will be reviewed by the maintainers.
 They may ask for changes or improvements.
 Please be patient and responsive to their feedback.